Introduction to Spark Commands

 1. To start the Spark shell

-2. Read file from local system:
+2. Read a file from the local system:

 3. Create RDD through parallelizing